pamoroso/interpinkie/README.md

 (PINKIE QUERY NEWINP)
 ```

-The program sends to the Finger server `hostname` a `QUERY` of the form `username@hostname` about user `username` and displays the response to the primary output, unless the optional `NEWINP` parameter is non `NIL` in which case the output goes to a separate window.
+The program sends to the Finger server `hostname` a `QUERY` of the form `[username]@hostname` and displays the response to the primary output, unless the optional `NEWINP` parameter is non `NIL` in which case the output goes to a separate window.
+The query `username@hostname` displays information about user `username` at host `hostname`.
+Omitting the user name and submitting `@hostname` or just `hostname` as the query returns a list of users at host `hostname`.

 If `NEWINP` is non `NIL` Interpinkie prompts to create a window to display the scrollable output.
 The window has a prompt area attached to the top side and a menu to the right side.
 The prompt area serves for requesting input and displaying error or status messages, the menu contains the following items: